ay-tishka/continuos-can/README.md

 In current repository you can see $`3`$ implementations - for simple 1D case and for CIFAR10 with using $`F_\phi(x_t, t)`$ (without additional limits and proving of correctness) and simple version with $`x_1 - x_0`$.
 In both cases model works not so good, it is unstable and generates bad samples.

 In CIFAR10 we can see many image parts similar to real images, but the quality is bad.
 May be we should tune parameters (because of gans problems), may be implements some ideas from discussion, but may be I am wrong somethere.
-But generations that are sometimes good and formulas simplicity and beauty gives me hope :)
+But generations that are sometimes good and formulas simplicity and beauty gives me hope :) And also with simple objective I start to get good results, so may be problem with case with $`F_\phi`$ and we should research WGAN theory to work with both non-fixed distribution or may be problem not in that...

 ## Why it can be important